sheriedearie/phase-3-orms-defining-object-relational-mapping/README.md

 Here we establish the connection to our database, create two new cats and then iterate over our collection of cat instances stored in the `Cat.all` method.
 Inside this iteration, we use the `Cat.save` method, giving it arguments of the data specific to each cat to `INSERT` those cat records into the cats table.

-Now, thanks to our `Cats.save` method, we have some re-usable code––code that we can easily use again and again to "save" or `INSERT`, cat records into the database.
+Now, thanks to our `Cat.save` method, we have some re-usable code––code that we can easily use again and again to "save" or `INSERT`, cat records into the database.

 This is just one example of the types of methods we will learn to build as we create our ORM. *Don't worry too much about the code shown above.* We'll learn more about how and why we define our ORM methods later on.
 This is just a preview of the kind of method we will write to tell our classes how to talk to our database.